YiChenCityU/Recent_SLAM_Research/README.md

 #### 13. [ Deep SLAM ] 2020-01-22-[Learning Topometric Semantic Maps from Occupancy Grids](https://arxiv.org/pdf/2001.03676.pdf) 2D laser semantic map.
 #### 14. [ VSLAM ] 2020-01-22-[Temporal Delay Estimation of Sparse Direct Visual Inertial Odometry for Mobile Robots](https://sci-hub.tw/https://doi.org/10.1016/j.jfranklin.2019.11.075) Calibrate the time offset between IMU and Camera.
 #### 15. [ IMU ] 2020-02-06-[A Lightweight and Accurate Localization Algorithm Using Multiple Inertial Measurement Units](https://sci-hub.tw/10.1109/LRA.2020.2969146) The overall performance of SLAM can be further improved by using multiple IMUs.
+#### 16. [Lidar SLAM] 2020-02-10-[Localization of Map Changes by Exploiting SLAM Residuals](https://link.springer.com/chapter/10.1007/978-3-030-40605-9_27) identify changes in maps constructed by SLAM.
+#### 17. [VSLAM] 2020-02-10-[Bidirectional Trajectory Computation for Odometer-Aided Visual-Inertial SLAM](https://arxiv.org/pdf/2002.00195.pdf) not only solves the problem of the unobservability of accelerometer bias and extrinsic parameters before the first turning, but also results in more accurate trajectories in comparison with the state-of-the-art approaches.
+#### 18. [EKF] 2020-02-10-[A Code for Unscented Kalman Filtering on Manifolds (UKF-M)](https://arxiv.org/pdf/2002.00878.pdf) a novel methodology for Unscented Kalman Filtering (UKF) on manifolds that extends our previous work about UKF on Lie groups.
+#### 19. [New sensor] 2020-02-10-[Corners positioning for binocular ultra-wide angle long-wave infrared camera calibration](https://www.sciencedirect.com/science/article/abs/pii/S0030402619313397) calibrating binocular ultra-wide angle long-wave infrared camera.

 ### 3D Reconstruction
 #### 1. [Automatically explore] 2020-01-14-[Plan3D: Viewpoint and Trajectory Optimization for Aerial Multi-View Stereo Reconstruction](https://sci-hub.tw/https://doi.org/10.1145/3233794)